1. American University, http://www.american.edu/ocl/asac/For-Students-Eligibility.cfm

 Data on Students with Learning Disabilities

-These facts and figures indicate the increasing amount of students with learning disabilities and attention disorders earning their degrees today, many of them at online institutions:
+These facts and figures indicate the increasing amount of students with learning disabilities and attention disorders earning their degrees, many of them at online institutions:

 - The number of students with disabilities who completed their post-secondary education tripled between 1978 and 1998, according to ASHA.org, the website of the American Speech-Hearing Association.